 For admission purposes a ‘looked after child’ is a child:

-- in the care of a local authority or who is being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).
+- in the care of a local authority in England, or who is being provided with accommodation by a local authority in the exercise of their social services functions.
 This covers accommodated children and those who are in care under a Care Order or Interim Care Order.
 This can include living with family or friends, in foster care, in a children’s home, residential school, special school or in supported lodgings.

 Exceptional medical or social applications